davele-itsme/Company-website/README.md

 # The Company website

-This repo houses the files used to build the Company website, available at https://davele-itsme.github.io/Company-website/
+This repo houses the files used to build the static Company website, available at https://davele-itsme.github.io/Company-website/.
+It was built for Responsive Web Design course as assignment.

 ![image](https://user-images.githubusercontent.com/42817904/116983945-fba1fa80-acca-11eb-9367-b227f0fec687.png)

 ## Tools

-The website is built and developed using CSS, HTML, Bootstrap and jQuery due to the requirements of my Responsive Web Design course in Software Engineering program in VIA.
+The website is built and developed using CSS, HTML, Bootstrap and jQuery due to the requirements of my RWD course in Software Engineering program in VIA.

 ## Website content

+The text is dummy data.
 The content for the [Company website] is in .html files.
 All CSS files can be found in css folder.
-There are two games made in JS that can be played by clicking on the buttons from the home page.
+There are two games made in JavaScript that can be played by clicking on the buttons from the home page.

 ## Setup